Li Shangyin: Biography

-Li Shangyin was born about 812 or 813 CE, but the exact date is uncertain.
-His career was rough, and he never obtained a high position, either because of factional disputes or because of his association with Liu Fen (劉蕡), a prominent opponent of the eunuchs.
+Li Shangyin was born in 812 or 813 CE.
+The exact date is uncertain.
+His career was rough, and he never obtained a high-ranking position, because of either factional disputes or his association with Liu Fen (劉蕡), a prominent opponent of the eunuchs.

 Historical background

-Li Shangyin lived at a time when the Tang dynasty was rapidly declining, after some two hundred years of glorious reign.
+Li lived at a time when the Tang dynasty was rapidly declining, after 200 years of prosperity.

-Culturally, politically, and economically, the Tang was one of the great periods of Chinese history.
+Culturally, politically, and economically, the Tang was one of the greatest periods in Chinese history.
 The cosmopolitan capital of Chang'an was filled with traders from the Middle East and other parts of Asia where many Asian vassal states sent envoys to pay tribute.
-The empire covered a vast territory, the largest yet in the history of China.
+The empire covered a vast territory, the largest yet in Chinese history.
 Under the reign of Emperors Gaozuyi through Taizong, Empress Wu, and Emperor Xuanzong, the Tang empire steadily grew to the height of its prosperity.

-However, after the An Lushan Rebellion, the political and economic structure of the country began to disintegrate.
-The rebel generals fighting against the Tang court during and after the rebellion were allowed to surrender and given military governor posts, even after the leaders of the rebellion were vanquished.
+But after the An Lushan Rebellion, the country's political and economic structure began to disintegrate.
+The rebel generals fighting against the Tang court during and after the rebellion were allowed to surrender and given military governor posts, even after the rebellion's leaders were vanquished.
 Peace and stability over the entire area of Hebei was heavily bought by a compromise settlement.
 These provincial governors paid only lip service to the central government.
-The court, now weak and impotent, tolerated their growing independence, wary also of the aggression of the Tibetans to the north-west who posed a constant threat to the capital.
+The court, now weak and impotent, tolerated their growing independence, wary also of the aggression of the Tibetans toward the northwest who posed a constant threat to the capital.

 During the subsequent years, military governors repeatedly challenged imperial authority with attempts to claim hereditary succession, resulting in revolts and bloodshed.
 Apart from this loss of control over the provincial military leaders and other problems at the frontiers, the Tang court was internally plagued by the increasingly powerful eunuchs and the fierce Niu–Li factional strife.

 Rise of the eunuchs

-The eunuchs first gained political influence as a group when Gao Lishi helped Emperor Xuanzong in his rise in power.
-Later, Li Fuguo also helped to put Emperor Suzong on the throne.
+The eunuchs first gained political influence as a group when Gao Lishi helped Emperor Xuanzong rise to power.
+Later, Li Fuguo also helped put Emperor Suzong on the throne.
 By gaining royal patronage, eunuchs gradually controlled personal access to the emperors and participated in the business of the central government.
-They also involved themselves with provincial appointments, at times, even intervening with armed forces in disputes over imperial successions.
+They also involved themselves with provincial appointments, at times even intervening with armed forces in disputes over imperial successions.
 By the time of Li Shangyin, the emperors had allowed the eunuchs to become fully entrenched both militarily and politically.
-After Xianzong, all Tang emperors (except Jingzong) were put on the throne by the eunuchs.
+After Xuanzong, all Tang emperors (except Jingzong) were put on the throne by the eunuchs.